PulseBeat02/SMP-Rules/RULES.md

       use the command.
 The cmbat tag only activates if you attacked someone else.
 This is so people won't switch to Peaceful Mode in the middle of a battle/war.
       I coded it such that fist fights for fun won't trigger this.

-- => (★) Keep all Minecraft account information private.
+- (10) Keep all Minecraft account information private.
 We are not responsible to any items being lost.

-- => (✘) Don't repost content -- it is illegal without author permission.
+- (11) (✘) Don't repost content -- it is illegal without author permission.

-- => (✘) Don't go around asking server admins for items or just something in general.
+- (12) (✘) Don't go around asking server admins for items or just something in general.

-- => THE RULES ABOVE APPLY TO IRC AS WELL
+- (13) THE RULES ABOVE APPLY TO IRC AS WELL

-- => (★) Violation of any of these rules will result in a warning, mute, kick, temp-ban, or ban.
+- (14) Violation of any of these rules will result in a warning, mute, kick, temp-ban, or ban.

-- => Dynmap Information can be found [here](https://github.com/PulseBeat02/SMP-Rules/blob/main/DYNMAP.md)

-- => Contributing to the SMP Plugin can be found [here](https://github.com/PulseBeat02/SMP-Rules/blob/main/CONTRIBUTING.md)

-Notes: At the first week of the server opening, the end will not be allowed to avoid competition.
+**Note**: At the first week of the server opening, the end will not be allowed to avoid competition.
 After that, the end will be opened.

+---

+## Useful Information

+Dynmap Information can be found [here](https://github.com/PulseBeat02/SMP-Rules/blob/main/DYNMAP.md) Contributing to the SMP Plugin can be found [here](https://github.com/PulseBeat02/SMP-Rules/blob/main/CONTRIBUTING.md)